six-face/user-authentication-systhem/README.md

 - Get user ptofile
 - Log out

-This project means to understand the differences between these two popular authentication model.
+This project means to understand the differences between these two popular authentication models.

 In general, the biggest differences are: